 Enabling Azure AD SSO involves:

-- Configuring HappyFox enterprise app inside your Microsoft Azure account.
+- Configuring the HappyFox enterprise app inside your Microsoft Azure account.

-- Installing the Azure AD SSO app inside HappyFox with the target URL and Certificate.
+- Installing the Azure AD SSO app inside HappyFox with the target URL and IdP Signature.

 Configuring HappyFox enterprise app inside your Microsoft Azure:

-1. Login to Azure.
+1. Login to Microsoft Azure.
 Choose "Azure Active Directory" and click on "Enterprise applications".